ginovski/Game-Fifteen-4/README.md

 # Game-Fifteen-4
-Refactoring Documentation for Project “GameFifteen”
+Refactoring Documentation for Project 'GameFifteen'
 ------------------------------------------------------

 1. Redesigned the project structure:
 	-   Renamed the project to `Game15`.
 	-   Renamed the main class `Program` to `GameFifteen`.
-	-   Extracted each class in a separate file with a good name: `GameFifteen.cs`, `Player.cs`... more to be extracted!
+	-   Extracted each class in a separate file and corresponding directories with a good name: `GameFifteen.cs`, `Player.cs`, Matrixies directory(containing BasicMatrix.cs, Matrix.cs, MatrixEnhanced.cs) etc.
-	- ...
 2. Reformatted the source code using StyleCop:

 	-   Removed all unneeded empty lines and added proper spacing.
 For example: